 Our role as advertisers is to create plans and experiments from our experience, research and data analysis to continuously improve the conversion rate.

-To give a flavour of what that may look like, I am using a real-world example from our Garage Door client to highlight some of the steps we took to increase the conversion rate.
+To give a flavour of what that may look like, I am using a real-world example from my Garage Door client to highlight some of the steps I took to increase the conversion rate.

-Our Garage Door client covers a whole region of the UK and their website although super fast and converting well we felt could do even better with a few tweaks.
+My Garage Door client covers a whole region of the UK and their website although super fast and converting well I felt could do even better with a few tweaks.

-First assessing the currently targeted keywords, we were confident that this was on point and irrelevant traffic was minimal.
-Next, we evaluated the landing pages (where the person lands when they have click on the ad) and started to form a hypothesis.
+First assessing the currently targeted keywords, I was confident that this was on point and irrelevant traffic was minimal.
+Next, I evaluated the landing pages (where the person lands when they have click on the ad) and started to form a hypothesis.

-Although brilliantly quick page loads and straightforward call to actions were in place, we sensed that it lacked a "local" feel that the target audience would prefer.
+Although brilliantly quick page loads and straightforward call to actions were in place, I sensed that it lacked a "local" feel that the target audience would prefer.

-We backed up our theory by talking to the company's target audience and carrying out various research pieces to put a case forward to create a more local experience.
-We then produced a local landing page (with our trusted web developers) and ran an experiment for 30 days to measure the conversion rates' difference.
+I backed up my theory by talking to the company's target audience and carrying out various research pieces to put a case forward to create a more local experience.
+I then produced a local landing page (with our trusted web developers) and ran an experiment for 30 days to measure the conversion rates' difference.

 The stats speak for themselves: